 • Two new principles of data protection are included in the Swiss FADP:

-• In the event of data processing that is likely to result in a significant risk to users' fundamental and personal rights, the new Swiss FADP requires a prior assessment of the impact.
+• In the event of data processing that is likely to result in a significant risk to users' fundamental and personal rights, the new FADP requires a prior assessment of the impact.

 • It is now mandatory to keep a register of all activities related to data processing.
-Only SMEs with fewer than 250 employees are exempted, since their processing does not present a high risk of violation of personality or fundamental rights.
+Only SMEs with fewer than 250 employees are exempted since their processing does not present a high risk of violation of personality or fundamental rights.

 • The new law introduces the concept of profiling.
 It deals with the automated processing of personal data.